numpy/numpy.org/content/en/contribute.md

 ## How to get started

-For the process of contributing to the NumPy code base we have an extensive [developer guide](https://numpy.org/devdocs/dev/index.html).
+For the process of contributing to the NumPy code base, we have an extensive [developer guide](https://numpy.org/devdocs/dev/index.html).
 We don't work with assigning issues - if you see something of interest, please dive in!

-For other activities we will attempt to give some guidance on this page.
+For other activities, we will attempt to give some guidance on this page.
 If you're unsure of where to get started or how your skills matter to the project, _please reach out to us_!
-You can ask on the [mailing list](https://mail.python.org/mailman/listinfo/numpy-discussion) or on [GitHub](http://github.com/numpy/numpy) (open an issue or comment on a relevant issue).
-These are our preferred communication channels (open source is open by nature!), however if you prefer to discuss in private first, please reach out to our community coordinators at `numpy-team@googlegroups.com` or on [Slack](https://numpy-team.slack.com) (send an email to `numpy-team@googlegroups.com` for an invite the first time).
+You can ask on the [mailing list](https://mail.python.org/mailman/listinfo/numpy-discussion) or [GitHub](http://github.com/numpy/numpy) (open an issue or comment on a relevant issue).
+These are our preferred communication channels (open source is open by nature!), however, if you prefer to discuss in private first, please reach out to our community coordinators at `numpy-team@googlegroups.com` or on [Slack](https://numpy-team.slack.com) (send an email to `numpy-team@googlegroups.com` for an invite the first time).

 We also have a bi-weekly _community call_, the details of which are announced on the mailing list.
 You are very welcome to join this call!